zerospiel/docs/docs/user/services/beach-head.md

     . . .
 ```

-In this case, nginx will not be deployed until cert-manager has been successfully deployed.
-If there already exists a cert-manager with the same name and namespace deployed by another MultiClusterService with higher priorirty, k0rdent will still recognize it as a fulfilled dependency for nginx and start deploying nginx.
+In this case, `nginx` will not be deployed until `cert-manager` has been successfully deployed.
+If there already a `cert-manager` service already exists in the specified namespace (for example, if it was deployed by another `MultiClusterService` with higher priorirty), {{{ docsVersionInfo.k0rdentName }}} will still recognize it as a fulfilled dependency for `nginx` and start deploying `nginx`.